Suad Sulaiman: Academic career

-She held the posts of assistant Dean for academic Issues Nile college, academic research professor and guide, ministry of Science and Innovation; Research Teacher and Chief, Tropical Medication Exploration Organization, Public Community for Exploration, Public Wellbeing Labs; what's more, is presently an freelance health and Climate Counsel.
+She served as Assistant Dean for Academic Affairs at Nile College and as a professor and research supervisor in the Ministry of Science and Innovation.
+She also worked as a research scientist and head of the Tropical Medicine Research Institute at the National Research Centre and National Public Health Laboratories.
+She later worked as an independent consultant in health and environment matters.

 She showed morals in research, research philosophy, execution research, community medication, and clinical parasitology to under-and post-graduate college understudies.

 Prof. Suad was VP of Sudanese Climate Protection Society, and individual from board of National Bio safety advisory committee, Higher Gathering for Climate.
 She sat on the National steering committee of the Nile basin discourse, Sudan forum, and was Counsel on Health Exploration, UNESCO Seat for Women in Science and Innovation, Sudan.

 She is currently member of executive committee of the Sudanese National Academy of Sciences, and is Research Director, Sudan Medical Heritage Foundation.
 She serves on the Board of Trustees of the Haggar Charity Foundation, Khartoum.